How would you rate your overall gut health?

 Both Leaky gut syndrome and IBS may be difficult to clinically diagnose, but science is showing that Leaky Gut in particular is likely tied to a wide range of physical ailments.
 There’s the obvious connection to digestive symptoms, and then the increased research into links to skin irritation, fatigue, and chronic conditions.

 If you are experiencing these symptoms, the following tips may be beneficial.

-- Avoid coffee and alcohol — coffee’s acidity can negatively impact the lining of your stomach and intestines, while alcohol can increase gut inflammation.
-Ensure you are getting enough sleep; too little or poor sleep can impact your gut health and lead to intestinal permeability.
-Reduce stress, stress increases cortisol and other stress hormones which can contribute to leaky gut.
+- Avoid coffee and alcohol.
+Coffee’s acidity can negatively impact the lining of your stomach and intestines, while alcohol can increase gut inflammation.
+Ensure you are getting enough sleep; too little or poor sleep can impact gut health and lead to intestinal permeability.
+Reduce stress.
+Stress increases cortisol and other stress hormones which can contribute to leaky gut.
 Get regular moderate exercise every week as this reduces stress and increases your feel-good hormones like serotonin and dopamine.

-- Increase your intake of prebiotics and probiotics — prebiotics feed good bacteria and support the formation of short-chain fatty acids, provide the healthy fibres to encourage the growth of your protective and healing gut bugs.
-Probiotics work by improving the environment for your good gut bugs to grow as well as helping to reduce the amount of bad gut bugs.
-Adding fermented foods such as kombucha and water kefir, they provide diversity and a small quantity of good bacteria.
+- Increase your intake of prebiotics and probiotics.
+Prebiotics feed good bacteria and support the formation of short-chain fatty acids, provide the healthy fibres to encourage the growth of your protective and healing gut bugs.
+Probiotics work by improving the environment for your good gut bugs to grow as well as help reduce the amount of bad gut bugs.
+Adding fermented foods such as kombucha and water kefir, provide diversity and a small quantity of good bacteria.
 Take a good quality probiotic prescribed for you, to assist in healing a leaky gut.

-If you believe that you have or may have a leaky gut or IBS, your Health Care Practitioner can work with you to help get your symptoms under control, and work with you to identify the ideal diet specific to you and help you to heal your gut.
+If you believe you may have a leaky gut or IBS, your Health Care Practitioner can work with you to help get your symptoms under control.
+Working with you to identify the ideal diet specific to you and help heal your gut.